hpc-carpentry/hpc-carpentry.github.io/README.md

 *   `make clean` removes the `_site` directory and any Emacs editor backup files littering the source directories.

 The [details](#details) describes a few more advanced commands as well.
-Please note that rebuilding this site can take 3-4 minutes on a moderately powerful laptop, and occasionally times out on GitHub.
-We're working on it...

 ## Development <a name="development"></a>